krakjoe/stat/README.md

 Should mapping fail, because there isn't enough memory for example, Stat will not stop the process from starting up but will only output a warning.
 Should mapping succeed, the configured socket will be opened.
 Should opening the socket fail, Stat will be shutdown immediately but allow the process to continue.

-On request (RINIT) stat creates a sampler for the current request.
+On request startup (RINIT) stat creates a sampler for the current request.

 ### Sampler